28basnetr7/Final-Project/preposal (1).md

 I planned to collaborate with Brando and David.

 ## Do you have any questions of your own?
-When planning to create the game, a question arises: Which tools or libraries should we use to make the cross-road game, and why?
+When planning to create the game, a question arises: Which tools or libraries should we use to make the cross-road game, and why?  # Me and our group finally figured out the best tools for creating the name.
+We planned to use PyGame tool.